 Do you express your commitment to quality and to your customers?
 If not, you are missing out on one of the most important recruiting tools you have to appeal to prospective high-potential employees.

-One client website has a "Talk to the President" link and, believe me, people do.
-We receive a constant stream of resumes and contacts through this invitation and even hired a Director of Production who made his first contact here.
+One company recruiting website has a "Talk to the President" link and, you better believe, people do.
+They receive a constant stream of resumes and contacts through this invitation and even hired a Director of Production who made his first contact here.

-Another posts generic position descriptions for positions that frequently need applicants.
+Another company's HR team post generic position descriptions for positions that frequently need applicants.
 People respond. website recruiting works.

 Don't let these potential employees submit their resumes and never hear from you again either.
 You'd lose all the momentum you just spent time developing with the favored few.
-Just as I recommended earlier with employee networks and professional contacts, continue and nurture the relationship.
+Just as it was recommended earlier with employee networks and professional contacts, continue and nurture the relationship.

 Enable interested candidates to subscribe to the company newsletter; consider writing a mini-newsletter just for them.
-Follow-up all website submissions with a greeting that thanks the individual for their interest in your company.
+Follow-up all website submissions with a greeting that says thank you for your interest in our company.